Open-Scholarship-Strategy/site/index.md

 ## 4.2 Varied Perspectives

 As well as these shared commonalities above, tensions also exist between the best way to adopt Open Scholarship practices.
-Open Scholarship is an agenda with multiple stakeholders, whose diverse cultures, backgrounds and interests mean that one-size-fits-all solutions could potentially harm local interests (or vice versa).
+Open Scholarship is an agenda with multiple stakeholders (or groups), whose diverse cultures, backgrounds and interests mean that one-size-fits-all solutions could potentially harm local interests (or vice versa).
 On the other hand, there is a need to ensure that strategies are joined-up so that the actions of those with similar aims are not working at cross-purposes.
-Such "fault-lines" for the creation of a cohesive strategy are:
+Such "fault-lines" for the creation of a cohesive strategy include geographic, disciplinary, and stakeholder specificities.

 ### 4.2.1 Geographic specificities